thomaskcr/primoris-cs110/docs/lecture_notes/language_basics.rst

     # This program doesn't do anything
     # print("Hello, World!")

-In this example, the :code:`print` statement comes after a :code:`#` which tells the interpeter to ignore that line.
+In this example, the :code:`print` statement comes after a :code:`#` which tells the interpreter to ignore that line.

 Variables
 ---------